makerdao/developer.makerdao.com/dai/1/api/pool.md

 subtitle: API
 ---

-## Collateral Pool
+### Collateral Pool

-`peth` is a simple proportional claim on a collateral pool, with the initial `gem`<->`peth` exchange ratio being 1:1.
+The `peth` token is a simple proportional claim on a collateral pool, with the initial `gem`<->`peth` exchange ratio being 1:1.

 The `gem`/`peth` exchange rate is called `per`, and is calculated as the